poroping/terraform-provider-fortios/docs/data-sources/systemautoupdate_tunneling.md

 layout: "fortios"
 page_title: "FortiOS: fortios_systemautoupdate_tunneling"
 description: |-
-  Get information on a fortios Configure web proxy tunnelling for the FDN.
+  Get information on a fortios Configure web proxy tunneling for the FDN.
 ---

 # Data Source: fortios_systemautoupdate_tunneling
-Use this data source to get information on a fortios Configure web proxy tunnelling for the FDN.
+Use this data source to get information on a fortios Configure web proxy tunneling for the FDN.

 ## Example Usage